2014–15 FC Basel season: Domestic cup

-The FC Sion cup myth is alive more than ever after this final, because they celebrated their 13th victory in their 13th final of this knockout competition.
-Sion didn't give their opponents a chance, even playing in their own stadium.
-The 13th Cup triumph will forever have a special place in the club's history.
-The Red-Whites have never been able to win a cup final so clearly and the fact that this was achieved with the strongest Super League club over the previous years was astonishing and impressive at the same time.

 As from the FCB point of view, the club's cup aim to reach the final was achieved.
 However, the defeat in this height was an embarrassment.
 It was also a big disappointment because this was the third cup final in succession that the team had reached and had ended defeated.

 Champions League

 Basel entered into the Champions League in the group stage.
 Their initial aim is to remain in the competition and reach the Champions League knockout phase.
 Third position in the group would entitle them to a slot in the Europa League knockout phase and this was their minimum aim.
 The draw was held on 28 August 2014 at the Grimaldi Forum in Monaco.
 Basel were seeded into pot 2 and were drawn into Group B together with Real Madrid, the title holders and top seeded in pot 1, Liverpool from pot 3, who had qualified as runners-up in the 2013–14 Premier League, and Ludogorets Razgrad, who as Bulgarian football league champions had qualified to pot 4 by beating FC Steaua București in the play-off round.